 Shoppr did an interview with Eric Bandholz, the CEO & Founder of BeardBrand, where he said that they put most of their emphasis on content marketing and only spend 10% of their revenue on ads.

-A lot of publishers have stores where they can create a page for you and sell your product.
-They can also advertise your goods on their email newsletters and send out custom promotions to their audiences.
+A lot of publishers have stores where they can create a page for you and promote your brand.
+They can also advertise your goods on their newsletters and send out custom promotions to their audiences.
 PR can be expensive but if you do it right it could create massive growth.

 Here's an example of the online store at Entrepreneur Mag.
 It features gadgets, subscriptions and goods from a variety of categories.